f11xter/f11xter.github.io/src/content/blog/2023-04-10-new_new_blog.md

 title: "New New Blog!"
 excerpt: "for when the old new blog just wasn't new enough"
 published: 2023-04-10
+tags: ["meta", "webdev"]
 ---

 Whoooo!!!
 It's here!!!

 After a great deal of work my new website is finally finished!
 Built with [Astro](https://astro.build) and love, I've completely nuked the old site in favour of taking the web back to its roots, where a website was just a collection of links and text.

-At launch, I've kept it pretty bare-bones: I've included only a couple of projects (one of which isn't *quite* released yet), a single blog post (yes I mean this one) and not only are there zero interactive elements, there are no pictures either!
+At launch, I've kept it pretty bare-bones: I've included only a couple of projects (one of which isn't _quite_ released yet), a single blog post (yes I mean this one) and not only are there zero interactive elements, there are no pictures either!

 Over time I'll add some playful elements and even some colour (daring, I know), or maybe I won't.
 Who knows?